horodchukanton/FlashChecker/README.md

  * Acknowledge the master for executor connection before operation started
  * Mechanics to create "support" zip file with all the logs
  * Allow to mask a device ( hide it from the UI ), so you will not format your personal device
- * Allow some configuration to be changed through the UI
+ * Allow some configuration to be changed through the UI (Should investigate what should be configured first)
- * Client session persistence (allow to refresh the page saving the work) - client cookie
+ * Client session persistence (allow to refresh the page, with operations refresh) - client cookie
  * Gradle build
  * Tests :)
  * ~~Logs in a separate folder~~